BAR On-Board Diagnostic Inspection System FAQ

 What are the equipment requirements for the BAR-OIS?

-A BAR-OIS consists of a BAR certified Data Acquisition Device and other off-the-shelf equipment, including a computer, bar code scanner, and printer.
+A BAR-OIS consists of a BAR-certified Data Acquisition Device and other off-the-shelf equipment, including a computer, biometric palm scanner equipment kit, bar code scanner, and printer.
 The BAR-OIS uses the California BAR-OIS software to communicate with BAR's central database through an internet connection.
 The bar code scanner is used to input technician information, the vehicle identification number (VIN), and DMV renewal information.
 The printer provides a Vehicle Inspection Report (VIR) containing inspection results for motorists and a Smog Check Certificate of Compliance number for passing vehicles.

-What are the minimum standards for off-the-shelf equipment?
+What are the minimum standards for the off-the-shelf equipment?

 NOTE: BAR only supports issues related to the California BAR-OIS software.
 You are responsible for any issues related to off-the-shelf equipment.
 DAD vendors are required to support issues related to their DAD.
 DAD vendors may also support issues related to off-the-shelf equipment acquired from them.